manikanta-katadi/Decline-Curve-Analysis/README.md

 ## Project Overview

-This project demonstrates the application of **Arps Decline Curve Analysis (DCA)** to historical oil well production data for evaluating production performance, comparing decline models, forecasting future production, estimating the productive life of the well, and calculating the **Estimated Ultimate Recovery (EUR)**.
-The complete workflow was implemented in **Python** using **Jupyter Notebook** as part of my Summer Internship at **ONGC – Institute of Reservoir Studies (IRS), Ahmedabad**.
+This project demonstrates the application of **Arps Decline Curve Analysis (DCA)** to historical oil well production data for evaluating production performance, comparing decline models, forecasting future production, estimating productive well life, and calculating the **Estimated Ultimate Recovery (EUR)**.
+The complete workflow was implemented in **Python** using **Jupyter Notebook**.

 > **Note:** The original production dataset is **not included** in this repository due to confidentiality requirements.